pedrovgs/UseCaseCoverage/README.md

 🤖 **AI-Ready Quality Assurance**: In the age of AI-driven development, tracking the coverage of your AI agents is vital for maintaining software excellence. **UseCaseCoverage (UCC)** empowers you to measure that impact with precision and ease. ✨

+🧞 **Privacy First & Zero Infrastructure**: UseCaseCoverage is designed to run entirely on your local machine or within your CI pipeline.
+There is **no backend**, no data is ever uploaded to any server, and your specifications remain completely private and secure.
+Since it is a standalone CLI tool, there is no infrastructure to host or maintain.

+🤔 **Why is code coverage not enough?**: You may think your coverage is above 80% of the lines of code, and you still don't know how many different real use case scenarios are covered by your tests or even which tests cover specific use cases.
+Code coverage is designed for software engineers; use case coverage is designed for people
 ---

 ### 🖼️ Screenshots